pearcenuk/Alfred-public/README.md

 # Alfred-public

 Some basic Alfred workflows I use.
-- Applaunch - simple multi app launch that links to moom to set up your day
 - olog - Simple way to log data to Obsidian daily note in vault of your choice